 Occasionally, while playing you may notice your shin guards slipping while you are wearing them.
 This is not uncommon and happens when the socks you are wearing are not tight enough to hold them up.

-Don’t worry about it too much as there is a few ways to prevent this from happening.
+Don’t worry about it too much as there are a few ways to prevent this from happening.

 The best way to stop your shin guards from slipping is to tape them in place.
 To tape your shin guards, wrap the tape around your lower leg just below the bottom of the shin guard and on top of the sock.
 Also, place tape around your leg just above the top of the shin guard, but below the top of your sock.